-Prospective work that will be undertaken post-2021 to implement this measure
+Prospective work that will be undertaken post-2022 to implement this measure

-The Standing Committee at its meeting held on 14 November 2020 passed a resolution referring the amended legislation, relating to complaint handling processes, for consideration at the Eighteenth Session of General Synod which will be held in May 2022.
+Amendments to the Safe Ministry to Children Canon 2017, relating to complaint handling processes, were adopted at the Eighteenth Session of General Synod held in May 2022.

 The SMC is in the process of reviewing its complaint handling processes against the Complaint Handling Guide developed by the National Office for Child Safety.